evowilliamson/java-streams/README.md

 Then you will have to get pip, check out this [link].(https://pip.pypa.io/en/stable/installing/)

 ### Graphviz
-You will need to install Graphviz on your system in order to render generated dot
+You will need to install Graphviz on your system in order to render generated **dot** source code by the Python Graphviz library.
+Get it [here](https://pypi.org/project/graphviz/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjQ2ODI1ODgsMTA2MDE0MjM3OSwxNj
+eyJoaXN0b3J5IjpbOTE4Mzc3NDY0LDEwNjAxNDIzNzksMTY5MT
-kxNjE1OTY4XX0=
+YxNTk2OF19
 -->